 The common understanding confirms that the European Commission and UK Government have formally agreed to "work towards linking emission trading systems" as part of their renewed cooperation agenda.

-The aim of such cap-and-trade schemes is to create a price signal for cutting carbon emissions and, therefore, an incentive for emitting less, in economic terms.
+The aim of cap-and-trade schemes like the ETS is to create a price signal for cutting carbon emissions and, therefore, an incentive for emitting less, in economic terms.
 As the cap shrinks, the number of allowances available reduces and their price increases.
 Over time, decarbonisation becomes more economically attractive than high-emission activities.

 The common understanding establishes several key principles in respect of the new alignment:

-• the UK ETS cap and cap reduction will be guided by the UK’s obligations under the Climate Change Act 2008;
+- the UK's ETS cap and cap reduction will be guided by the UK’s obligations under the Climate Change Act 2008;

 Broader cooperation on energy and regulation for low carbon technologies

-In recognition of close cooperation being in the best interests of both the EU and the UK, the common understanding confirms that the UK’s possible participation in the broader EU internal electricity market will also be explored.
-Any such arrangement would need to ensure a level playing field and provide clarity as to the relationship between the parties in relation to rules on state aid, promotion of renewables and the environment in so far as they relate to the electricity sector.
-While the details of any such participation are yet to be confirmed, closer integration of electricity markets may have a positive impact on day ahead interconnector trading costs and encourage investment in multi-purpose interconnectors.
+In addition to the ETS linkage commitment, the common understanding confirms that the UK’s participation in the broader EU internal electricity market will also be explored.
+Any such arrangement would need to ensure a level playing field and provide clarity as to the relationship between the parties regarding rules on state aid, promotion of renewables and the environment in so far as they relate to the electricity sector.
+Participation of the UK on the EU's electricity trading platforms will increase efficiency in electricity trading and reduce costs.
+Closer integration in this form is likely to have positive impact on the cost of electricity to the UK consumer as well as encouraging investment in offshore hybrid assets and multi-purpose interconnectors.

 Impact of cooperation for the UK and EU energy sector

 The planned linkage between the UK and EU ETS and the coordinated CBAM exemptions are likely to create a more stable, predictable carbon price which would enhance investment certainty for low carbon and carbon capture technologies.
-It represents a significant development for the energy industry and for climate ambitions.
+Along with enhanced electricity market access and coordination on technical, regulatory requirements for low carbon projects, it represents a significant development for the energy industry and for climate ambitions.
 By creating consistency, the cost to companies of complying with the schemes is reduced, potentially enabling them to achieve net zero more quickly and economically.

 Next steps